ottomated/flutter_snapchat/README.md

 - Register an app on the [SnapKit portal](https://kit.snapchat.com/portal), and get your client ID.
 - Also, create a redirect url that looks something like `yourapp://snapchat/oauth2`.
-- Download/Clone the [repo](http://github.com/TimmyRB/Flutter-SnapKit) and use the included example project as a base or follow the instructions below
+- Download/Clone the [repo](http://github.com/TimmyRB/flutter_snapkit) and use the included example project as a base or follow the instructions below

 ### Android

-Edit your **project-level** `build.gradle` by adding the snap-kit repository to this block:
+Edit the `build.gradle` in `android` by adding the snap-kit repository to this block:

 ```groovy
 allprojects {